Meet us at ShopTalk Europe, Booth L46

 English Localization at Stripe Site

 Now compare it to their Spanish version below.
-Notice how they switched currency symbols and adapted the text to the local language and tone:
+Notice how they changed the currency and adapted the text to the local language and tone:

 Spanish Localization at Stripe Site

-These adjustments make the experience feel native to every market and are an important part of an international SEO campaign.
+These adjustments make the experience feel native to every market and are a huge part of an international SEO campaign.
 Of course, not every SaaS business will need to go that far right away.
 For many, a bigger impact comes from improving what’s already on the site, which brings us to our next section.

 Update Non-Performing Content